TheOfk1/PKI/Questions.md

 	- Domain validation - CA confirms ownership of the domain name
 	- Organization validation - CA also confirms the business is registered
 	- Enterprise validation - 9 rigorous steps of validation - was previously given a green highlight in a browser
 - If the certificate is sent during the TLS handshake, what's stopping me from stealing it?
-What happens if I do manage to find the private key?
+What doesn't the certificate contain?
+Where is the private key saved?
+What happens if someone finds it?
 #### Certificate Revocation List
 - What is a CRL?
+Who publishes it?
 - Why would you want to revoke certificate? (it is compromised)
 - How can I know a CRL hasn't been changed?
 (It is signed)
+- Where can we see the URL for the CRL?
+(CDP)
 ###### Online Certificate Status Protocol
 - What is the OCSP protocol? (over http, gets status of certificate)
 - $\color{blue}\text{Not Needed}$ Where is the OCSP URI saved?
 (Authority Information Access)